 “Circumstances are getting worse for me, especially now I’m alone with a big family.
 They all have needs, but what can I do?
 Me and my family will be out on the street this winter.”

 A deadly combination

 Families like Suzanne’s were already struggling to survive amid surging food prices.
-With over 100,000 cases of COVID-19 in Lebanon – including over 1,000 among Syrian refugees – it has never been harder to make a living.
+With over a quarter of a million cases of COVID-19 in Lebanon – including thousands of cases among Syrian refugees – it has never been harder to make a living.
 And now, winter is here, threatening to bring with it snowy storms, icy weather, and sub-zero temperatures.

 Thank you for supporting Syrian refugees

 With your help, we’ve distributed winter family emergency kits to 1,000 Syrian families living the mountainous, cold border regions in Lebanon.